 The first place to start is by asking the right questions.
 Here are some of the best I’ve found:

 The quickest way to overcome challenges and get unstuck is to say, “I’m stuck!”
-When we can identify where we’re stuck and then bring someone else’s attention to the challenge at hand, we are in a position to receive the coaching and guidance that helps us think about the issue in a fresh new way.
+When we can identify the problems in the workplace and then bring someone else’s attention to the challenge at hand, we are in a position to receive the coaching and guidance that helps us think about the issue in a fresh new way.
 Often just writing about where we’re stuck begins the process of getting clear on how to resolve it ourselves.

 Employee success is a dynamic and always evolving process.
 Sometimes what your team needs is more training or a one on one meeting.
 Other times they require help with learning a specific skill set.
 This question gives permission to ask for the things that will move the needle forward and build more engaged and happy teams.

 Asking an employee how they feel is critical.
-It increases drive and happiness because their individual and collective experiences feel validated and heard.
+It increases work motivation and happiness because their individual and collective experiences feel validated and heard.
 Answering this question can not only bring self-awareness but also provide valuable qualitative insight for others.
 When a team member knows what’s going on with others, the entire team is more cohesive.
-This creates more effective and satisfying team work.
+This creates more effective and satisfying team work while also improving team communication.

-The research of positive psychology is clear: happiness is a precursor to success and accomplishment, not the other way around.
-When your team is happy, they not only come up with better solutions, but their satisfaction also helps to build a culture of high performance and low turnover.
+The research of positive psychology is clear: employee satisfaction is a precursor to success and accomplishment, not the other way around.
+When your team is happy, they not only come up with better solutions, but their satisfaction also helps to build an organizational culture of high performance and low turnover.
 This question simultaneously sends the message that your employee matters beyond mere performance and work-related issues.
 By quantifying happiness, you can get a quick snapshot of this metric team-wide.

-There are strategic reasons to ask this question since learning about team members as whole people can help you develop a more committed and engaged team.
+There are strategic reasons to ask this question in the course of soliciting employee feedback, since learning about team members as whole people can help you develop a more committed and engaged team.
 Feeling that others know them and understand their personal desires and goals helps to maintain team cohesion and employee retention.
 This is also an opportunity to discover a common ground with which to enrich in-person communication.

 The best source of innovation is often found by people who already work for you.
-Since suggestion boxes have gone the way of the fax machine, this opens the door for team members to throw out ideas for improvement, no matter how big or how small.
+Since suggestion boxes have gone the way of the fax machine, this feedback question opens the door for team members to throw out ideas for improvement, no matter how big or how small.
 Imagine that the next AirBnB is humming in one of your employees’ heads.
 You have now presented the opportunity to hear all about it.
-This not only elicits what could be valuable responses, but also makes the respondent feel connected and appreciated.
+This not only elicits what could be valuable responses, but also is a form of recognition for employees that makes the respondent feel connected and appreciated.

 If you hired well, then you have leaders and future executives among your ranks.
 Ask this question to your employees once a month to encourage leadership from everyone in the company.
 Placing them in the driver’s seat can really open up some potent ideas on helping the company succeed.
 This question also offers a sense of empowerment and ownership of the company.

-This opens up the door for praise and can grow cohesion.
+This opens up the door for staff recognition and can grow cohesion.
 You can also develop an internal conversation regarding the top traits to look for in a new hire.
-It is better to ask this question to elicit specific and positive information.
-Asking for general comments on the performance of other employees may be insightful and entertaining, but will probably open a competitive can of worms.
+It is better to ask this question to elicit specific and positive employee feedback.
+Asking for general comments in a performance appraisal of other employees may be insightful and entertaining, but will probably open a competitive can of worms.

 This one will probably be the toughest on your team, but the responses will also be incredibly worthwhile.
 You will learn what your employees perceive are core leadership values, and determine if they are in sync with the values of management and the company as a whole.
 The insights offered here will also aid you to promote internally.
-You will separate the chaff from the wheat, as it takes a courageous and skillful employee to tell their manager where they have room to grow.
+You will separate the chaff from the wheat, as it takes a courageous and skillful employee to tell their manager where they have room to grow or change their management strategy.

 I still hope that one day my superpower clairvoyance will kick in.
 Until that day comes, I’ll stick with getting straightforward answers by asking the right questions.